intel/iot-js-api/api/ocf/server.md

 - If there is an error during the request, reject `promise` with that error.
 - When the answer is received, resolve `promise`.

-The OCF network should send the presence notifications to listeners.

 2. Server Methods
 -----------------